CFPB's Section 1033

 Regulation E - Deposit Accounts: Checking, Savings

-Regulation Z - Payment Accounts: Credit cards, payment services, prepaid cards, government benefits
+Regulation Z - Payment Accounts: Credit cards

 Data Types: Transaction information, account balances, account numbers and routing numbers, terms and conditions (fee schedules, rates, reward program terms, overdraft coverage, arbitration agreements), upcoming bill payments, basic account verification info (account holder's name, address, email, phone number)